-Well, Blue diamonds are also said to be rare and therefore are quite expensive – though not as much as the pink diamond.
-Blue diamonds are so rare that only a few jewelers would have had the opportunity to see one.
-There have been new methods used wherein intensely colored diamonds such as fancy blue have been created.
-However, the percentage of the successful creation of blue diamond is very less and therefore the price of a blue diamond is still high.
+Blue diamonds are also said to be rare and, therefore, quite expensive – though not as much as pink diamonds.
+In fact, blue diamonds are so rare that only a few jewelers had an opportunity to see one.
+A natural blue diamond is expensive and very rare.
+Thus, some new methods were used to create intensely colored diamonds like fancy blue ones.
+However, the percentage of successful creation is very small; therefore, the price of a blue diamond is still high.

 Find out the average blue diamond prices at the end of this article or drop an inquiry to receive today’s blue diamond prices.

 Grading Of Blue Diamonds